foz/foz.github.com/debian-rails-setup.md

 ---
 # Debian Rails setup

 This rough guide is based on the process taken to set up Rails hosting at Linode several times.
-The basic setup is always using:
+The basic setup:

-* Linode Debian 5.0 (Lenny) VM
+* Linode Debian 6.0 (Squeeze)
 * Ruby on Rails
 * Passenger/Nginx
 * Ruby Enterprise Edition